• About PGC

 It comes down to three things:

-If you miss any one of those, your offense is going to hit a ceiling.
+If you miss any of these, your offense is going to hit a ceiling.
 You can generate great looks, but if your players don’t recognize them, that’s a problem.
 Your players can understand what a good shot is, but if they can’t make it, that’s a problem too.

 Before we dive in, here are a few more offensive resources you may want to check out after this one: